mdefenders/mevac/README.md

 # Introduction

-Mastodon does not offer a built-in content migration tool.
+Mastodon does not offer a built-in content migration (import) tool.
 This is because developers want to avoid overloading the Fediverse with imported content traffic.
 While this decision is understandable, there are certain scenarios where migration could be beneficial.
 For instance, one might want to transfer a historical archive of content from Facebook and Twitter to dedicated accounts on a self-hosted Mastodon instance.

 # Features

-- Migration to Mastodon
+- Migration of Mastodon post archives
 - Migration of Facebook post archives
 - Timestamping and auto-threading of Facebook posts
 - Provided as a docker image